Azure-Samples/java-microservices-asa-standard-lab/Instructions/Labs/ASA-Standard/LAB_03_monitor_asc.md

        --metrics @metrics.json
    ```

+   {: .note }
-    > **Note**: This will start log collection.
+   > This will start log collection.
 It might take some time before log data is accessible from the Log Analytics workspace.
 In the next task, you query this data.

 </details>